wcparker829/help/README.md

 ### AccountInfo

 This component requires an Account object as props that.
-It then takes that account and uses the [Management API](https://docs.microsoft.com/en-us/rest/api/apimanagement/) to get a list of subscriptions for that apim account.
-This comnponent includes a table with the first name, last name, and email address for the account as well as a [SubscriptionsList](#subscriptionslist) component that it passes the list of subscriptions to.
+It then takes that account and uses the [Management API](https://docs.microsoft.com/en-us/rest/api/apimanagement/) to get an array of subscriptions for that apim account.
+This comnponent includes a table with the first name, last name, and email address for the account as well as a [SubscriptionsList](#subscriptionslist) component that it passes the array of subscriptions to.

 ### ApisList